zachpino/comm-workshop-s18/week06/merge.md

 		.attr('r',15)
 		.attr('class','dots')
 	;

-	d3.select('svg')
-		.selectAll('.dots')
-		.data(arrayData)
-	;
 ```

 This has better performance than the example above, but it is harder to maintain and understand.
-Merging by index is still inherently fragile.
-It's very easy for an unexpected item — like Washinton D.C. or Guam in a set of states — to be in one dataset, and not the other.
-The visualization will work, but the data might be incorrectly combined!
+Merging by index is still inherently fragile, and there are better ways.

 -----

 So, that's how we have to handle *standard arrays*, as they only way to merge them is through their indices.
-A much better approach is to use objects.
+A much better approach is to use *objects*.

 -----

 ##### Convert Array to Object

 So, how do we convert data from an array to an object?
-Data returned from the census can be handled with a `d3.csvParse()` method.
-But, sometimes it's simpler to just convert it directly.
+Data returned from the census can be handled with a `d3.csvParse()` method after the brackets are removed.
+But, sometimes it's simpler to just convert the data directly.

 ```
 	//like what we would get from copying and pasting from an ACS response